bbauska/JS-Programs/README.md

 } else {
   console.log("Please enter a valid positive integer.");
 }

+// Example
+The sum of natural numbers from 1 to 76 is: 2926
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js22">22.
 Check if the Numbers Have the Same Last Digit</h2>